+- Preliminary Proxy Statement

+- o Definitive Proxy Statement

-- Definitive Additional Materials - Soliciting Material Pursuant to §240.14a-12
+- o Definitive Additional Materials

+- Soliciting Material Pursuant to §240.14a-12

-Smith & Wesson Holding Corporation (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): ✓ No fee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies: Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): Proposed maximum aggregate value of transaction: Total fee paid: (5) o Fee paid previously with preliminary materials.
-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-Amount previously paid: Form, Schedule or Registration Statement No.: (2) Filing Party: (3)
+Smith & Wesson Holding Corporation (Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- ✓ No fee required. - Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

+(1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - o Fee paid previously with preliminary materials. - o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount previously paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed: